Piper Maru: Plot

 Piper Maru, a French salvage vessel, is exploring the Pacific Ocean.
 Gauthier, a member of the ship's crew, dives down into the sea and finds a sunken fighter plane from World War II.
 He is shocked to find a man alive in the plane's cockpit, with what looks like black oil in his eyes.
 When Gauthier returns to the surface, he has become possessed by the black oil.

-In Washington, Walter Skinner tells agent Dana Scully that the FBI's investigation into her sister's murder has been made inactive, despite the evidence that had been recovered.
-Fox Mulder tells Scully about the Piper Maru, which had laid anchor at the same coordinates as another ship believed to have salvaged a UFO; when the Piper Maru came to port in San Diego, her crew was found suffering from radiation burns.
+In Washington, Walter Skinner tells Dana Scully that the FBI's investigation into her sister's murder has been made inactive, despite the evidence that had been recovered.
+Fox Mulder tells Scully about Piper Maru, which had laid anchor at the same coordinates as another ship believed to have salvaged a UFO; when Piper Maru came to port in San Diego, her crew was found suffering from radiation burns.
 Aboard the ship, the agents find traces of the black oil on Gauthier's diving suit.
 Upon viewing a video of the dive, Scully identifies the sunken plane as a P-51 Mustang.
 Meanwhile, Gauthier returns home and searches for something.
 When his wife Joan arrives, the black oil passes itself along to her.

 Scully visits an old friend of her father's, Commander Christopher Johanson (Robert Clothier), seeking information about the plane.
-Johanson admits that he had been sent to find a sunken bomber aboard the submarine Zeus Faber, and recalls how many aboard the sub suffered from radiation burns while he joined a mutiny against his commanding officer, who succumbed to the black oil.
+Johanson admits that he had been sent to find a sunken bomber aboard the submarine Zeus Faber and recalls how many aboard the sub suffered from radiation burns while he joined a mutiny against his commanding officer, who had succumbed to the black oil.
 Meanwhile, Mulder visits Gauthier's home and finds him passed out, covered in the black oil; he has no memory of his experience.
-Mulder finds a letter from a salvage broker, and visits the broker's "secretary" Jeraldine.
+Mulder finds a letter from a salvage broker and visits the broker's "secretary", Jeraldine.
 Mulder follows Jeraldine after her office is invaded by several armed men.

 Both Mulder and Joan track Jeraldine to Hong Kong, where Mulder learns that she is a middleman selling government secrets.
 Mulder tracks down Jeraldine and handcuffs himself to her.
-Arriving at her office, Mulder finds Alex Krycek (Nicholas Lea) waiting inside, having been selling the contents of the digital tape.
+Arriving at her office, he finds Alex Krycek (Nicholas Lea) waiting inside, having been selling the contents of the digital tape.
 Krycek escapes through a window while Jeraldine is shot by a group of men coming down the hallway.
 Mulder unlocks the handcuffs and escapes.
 Meanwhile, Joan walks down the hall and encounters the men, creating a flash that causes them all to suffer from the radiation burns.